ros-navigation/navigation2/nav2_theta_star_planner/README.md

 - The algorithmic part of the planner has been segregated from the plugin part to allow for reusability

 ## Metrics
-In general the planner is capable of planning for a map of size (566  x 608) from 30ms to 80ms (averaged value, it might exceed the stated time limits here for some iterations depending on how the parameters have been tuned).

 For the below example the planner took ~46ms (averaged value) to compute the path of 87.5m -
 ![example.png](img/00-37.png)